Uganda Governance, Accountability, Participation and Performance (GAPP)

 - Strengthening civil society organizations and other non-state actors to improve accountability and bolster the voice of citizens.

-Based on successes to date, and with new funding from the United Kingdom Department for International Development (DFID) received in 2015, we began expanding project activities from 25 to 35 districts across Uganda.
+Based on successes to date, and with new funding from the United Kingdom Department for International Development (DFID) received in 2015, Uganda GAPP expanded from 25 to 35 districts across Uganda.

 Creating an Environment of Accountability